carabina/Swiftest/README.md

 Experimental BDD "spec" framework for Apple's [Swift](https://developer.apple.com/swift/) language.
 Total work-in-progress, but it is currently usable, if you check out the Example project.
-Goal is for this to be written in pure Swift.
+The goal is for the core components to be written in pure Swift (with the exception of the XCTest integration), in a cleanly extendable way.

+Swiftest's runner is configurable with a simple closure, so the behavior can be easily overridden, while still preserving the internal components.
+You can register listeners that will fire as the test suite executes.

 Inspired heavily by
 [RSpec](https://github.com/rspec/rspec), [Jasmine](http://jasmine.github.io/),